AlexKreuch/tictactoe-javascript/README.md

 replaced default nginx.html file with my javascript program

-Now when you navigates to my virtual machines public IP address from a browser, the nginx server will send the the default webpage containing my javascript game.
+Now when you navigate to my virtual machine public IP address from a browser, the nginx server will send the the default webpage containing my javascript game.